matsvw/fullstack-open/part_0/excercise_0_4.md

     server-->>browser: 302 Found -> exampleapp/notes
     deactivate server

-    Note right of browser: The server has saved the note, and redirects the browser to reload the page with notes
+    Note left of server: The server has saved the note, and redirects the browser to reload the page with notes

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server